AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 the current machine configuration.
 We've never seen any actual use of this.

-`Memory_Size` is an implementation-defined value that is intended to reflect the memory size of the configuration, in units of storage elements.
+:ada:`Memory_Size` is an implementation-defined value that is intended to reflect the memory size of the configuration, in units of storage elements.
 What the value actually refers to is not specified.
 Is it the size of the address space, the amount of physical memory on the machine,